 We got a lot of great things in store for all of you SLR Loungers.
 One of our upcoming workshops on DVD is a full course on photography.
 From the basics of Photography 101 on through to professional techniques in Photography 301 and 401.
 As we push forward in writing the script and filming, we will give you all little glimpses into the content.
+Be sure to check out our Store and catch up-to-date photography news, gear reviews, and more on our Facebook Page and our Youtube Page.

 In this article, we are going to talk about the F-Ratio.
 What’s the F-Ratio you ask?
 Well, the F-Ratio is that little f-number written on your lens next to the focal length.
 For example, on Canon EF 50mm f/1.4 the f/1.4 number is the F-Ratio.
 But what exactly is the F-Ratio and how is it determined?